Ethaisa123/Spotisaber/README.md

 A program that takes the songs from a spotify playlist and finds the beatsaber map equivilant

 # Credits
 Made by Ethan van Wijk
 u/ethaisa123
 @ethan_surplus
 Ethaisa123 #1396
+ryan helped me also

 # Welcome
 welcome to spotisaber a tool for efficently adding maps to beatsaber from spotify